gabrielcostasilva/python-flask-todo/README.md

 This original project is extended in other branches.

-- [Unit-test](https://github.com/gabrielcostasilva/python-flask-todo/tree/unit-test) adds unit tests with Pytest.
+- [unit-test](https://github.com/gabrielcostasilva/python-flask-todo/tree/unit-test) adds unit tests with Pytest.
+- [docker-dev](https://github.com/gabrielcostasilva/python-flask-todo/tree/docker-dev) containerises the application with docker using a DEV server.

 ## Overview
 <img src="./docs/main.png" />